Considering a Web Design Job? How to Start a New Career in Web Design

 - Mocking up mobile-first and/or responsive websites that look good on all sizes of screens

-- Coding pages or sites using HTML and/or styling those projects via stylesheets and CSS (this is increasingly part of the role, though not universal—see the next chapter on skills)
+- Coding pages or sites using HTML and/or styling those projects via stylesheets and CSS (this is increasingly part of the role, though not universal—see the next section on skills)

 - Project managing, including overseeing teams and/or clients